|Shalom S. Saar|

 By the end of the course, students are able to assess their strengths and weaknesses, but the class is also prescriptive.
 Students learn how to probe, listen, influence, negotiate, and motivate.

 In one exercise, for example, students learn the value of bringing people to their own solutions—an effort that builds trust and loyalty.
 Leaders need to know how to build and sustain trust in order to motivate followers.
 And, once trust breaks down, it can be impossible to regain.
-For that reason, the course also includes simulated conflicts that allows students to experience the corrosive and contagious nature of mistrust.
+For that reason, the course also includes simulated conflicts that allow students to experience the corrosive and contagious nature of mistrust.

 As a final exercise, each student is asked to submit a paper analyzing an unsuccessful experience.
 This can range from having a conflict with a boss to not getting along with a peer.
 By reflecting on the experience and relying on the findings from the various instruments, students are able to understand the dynamics and their roles in making things worse.
 By examining their role, they come up with constructive alternatives to the problem they faced.